laravel/scout/UPGRADE.md

 ## Upgrading To 11.0 From 10.x

+### No LIKE search for primary keys

+Returning the primary key column in toSearchableArray() is considered an error now because a LIKE search isn't possible on integer values and doesn't make sense on UUID values (if possible at all).
+Searching for IDs should be done using whereIn().

 ### Builder `wheres` Property and Custom Engines

 In previous Scout releases, the `wheres` property on the `Builder` instance was a simple key / value associative array.
 In Scout 11.x, the `wheres` property is now an array of arrays, with each entry containing `field`, `operator`, and `value` keys.
 This change was made to support comparison operators such as `>`, `<`, `>=`, `<=`, and `!=` via the `where` method: